Guillemdb/guillemdb.github.io/_sources/retrospective/experience.md.txt

 #### Bring fresh ideas and directions for our work / research

-* In 2017 I hacked myself into the first position in the OpenAI gym leaderboard, and scored #1 on several Atari games using sampling algorithms with no learning.
+* In 2017, I tested our planning algorithms on the OpenAI gym leaderboard, and scored #1 on several Atari games using sampling algorithms instead of training RL agents.
 That helped me find a sponsor to implement a mu-zero architecture (published by DeepMind in 2019) using my own planning algorithms instead of MCTS.
 I generated a dataset of 500GB of top performing trajectories to train it, and I was incapable on making it converge using a single GPU.